 Coloring Digital Stamped Images

 When digital stamps or digi stamps have been printed from a computer they can be colored in the same way as traditional stamped images.
 One limitation is that the images will be printed using normal printer ink and not a specialist rubber stamping ink.
 Therefore there may be issues with the ink running if a wet coloring method is used.
 It is possible to heat set printer ink using a heat tool to reduce the likelihood of this happening.
-Pens, pencils, and paints are all suitable for using with printed digital stamps.
+Pens, pencils, and paints are all suitable for use with printed digital stamps.

 Because digital stamps are printed from a printer and not stamped with rubber stamping inks, special effects that are achieved by using these inks are difficult to achieve.
 Techniques such as heat embossing or other techniques that require materials to be applied to the ink are difficult to achieve.
 This does not mean that they are impossible, however, as the outline of an image can be traced using an embossing ink pen and the image finished as normal.
-See How to Emboss Digital Images and Emboss Digital Images with an Embossing Pen for more information.

 While many techniques are possible or can be recreated using a little ingenuity, others remain impossible.
 Using the three-dimensional nature of traditional stamps is impossible to achieve with digital stamps.
 This includes any techniques that impress an image into a surface such as stamping into clay, velvet or other materials.